-• the bond issue corresponded to the placement of senior bonds with a cumulative principal amount of €650 million, composed of a cumulative principal amount of €300 million in senior bonds maturing in 2024, and a cumulative principal amount of €350 million in senior bonds maturing in 2026.
+- the bond issue corresponded to the placement of senior bonds with a cumulative principal amount of €650 million, composed of a cumulative principal amount of €300 million in senior bonds maturing in 2024, and a cumulative principal amount of €350 million in senior bonds maturing in 2026.
 The 2024 bonds pay an annual coupon of 1.875%.
-The 2026 bonds pay an annual coupon of 2.625%;

-Notes to the consolidated financial statements for the year ended December 31, 2020 after the abovementioned offering had closed, Fnac Darty used the income from the offering and the available cash to repay in full its outstanding senior bonds of €650 million at 3.25%, maturing in 2023, and to pay the associated premiums, costs, fees and expenses.
+The 2026 bonds pay an annual coupon of 2.625%; - after the abovementioned offering had closed, Fnac Darty used the income from the offering and the available cash to repay in full its outstanding senior bonds of €650 million at 3.25%, maturing in 2023, and to pay the associated premiums, costs, fees and expenses.